-Intercompany loans are the basic balance management tool used by treasurers.
+Intercompany loans are commonly used by treasurers as a balance management tool.
 When one entity needs to borrow and another entity has excess cash, it makes sense to replace bank loans with an intercompany loan to avoid bank spreads and fees.
 There may be a tax cost however.

 With an intercompany loan, the borrowing entity and the lending entity are part of the same group.
 The lending entity pays the loan principal to the borrowing entity at the start of the loan, and then the borrowing entity repays the principal plus interest, and minus withholding tax if applicable, to the lending entity at the end or maturity of the loan.

 The length of the loan (the tenor) can be anything the two entities agree, but in most corporate contexts the tenor is between 1 month and 1 year.
 Regulatory, compliance and tax complications sometimes make it cheaper and more efficient to do longer (i.e. multi-year) tenors.
 Shorter tenors bring more flexibility which helps to minimise idle cash.

 Often intercompany loans are executed under longer tenor loan agreements to simplify documentation and if needed to reduce stamp tax.
 Suitable loan agreements help to satisfy tax authorities that the loans are at arm’s length and satisfy base erosion and profit shifting (BEPS) requirements.
 As an example, a five year $100 million loan agreement might be executed as 60 one month drawdowns with principals varying between $0 and $100 million priced at some fixed spread over one month LIBOR or FedFund rates.